FizzerUK/CV/README.md

 ***GRADUATE OF THE SANS INSTITUTE GOVERNMENT FUNDED UPSKILL IN CYBERSECURITY PROGRAMME 2022, CURRENTLY EXPLORING OPPORTUNITIES WITHIN THE CYBER SECTOR WITH AN AMBITION TO PROGRESS INTO IR.***

-Experienced NOC Analyst with a passion for cybersecurity and threat detection.
+Experienced SOC/NOC Analyst with a passion for cybersecurity and an emphasis on threat detection.
+Esperianced in triage of events and investigations into alerts.
 Selected from 2000 candidates for the prestigious SANS Upskill in Cyber Programme, funded by the UK Government to bridge the sector skills gap.
 Completed intensive training in SOC skills, Network Threat Hunting, Purple Team Tactics, and Cloud Attacks with John Strand's BHIS Antisyphon Training.

 Hold GIAC SEC275 (GFACT) and SEC401 (GSEC) certifications, showcasing a strong cybersecurity foundation.
 Invited to the SANS advisory board based on exceptional performance in the GSEC exam.